StadGent/fractal_styleguide_gent-base/components/31-molecules/checkboxes-dynamic/README.md

 ```js
 new CheckboxFilterDynamic(element, {hiddenTagText: 'Remove tag'})
 ```

+### More than 20 checkboxes

+**The checkboxes shown as preview are copies!**
+You link them to their original checkbox by providing a `data-original` attribute with the ID of the original checkbox.
+Do not give them a name if you don't want them to show up in your FormData!

+### CheckboxFilterDynamic options parameter

 | Option | Type | Default | Description |
 | --- | --- | --- | --- |